aaronmams/jekyll-now/_posts/2016-11-02-Model-free quantification of time-series predictability.md

 ## The Set Up
 The paper proceeded according to the following basic breakdown:

-1. generate several different time-series with different complexity properties
+1. generate several different time-series with different complexity properties - some with simple periodic dynamics, some with highly non-linear and chaotic dynamics.
 2. Use 4 broad classes of models to try and predict out-of-sample observations of each series.
 3. Calculate the Mean Absolute Scaled Prediction Error for each model applied to each time-series.
 MASE is defined as:

 $$ MASE=\sum_{j=n+1}^{k+n+1}\frac{|p_{j}-c_{j}|}{\frac{k}{n-1}\sum_{i=2}^{n}|x_{i}-x{i-1}|} $$

 4. Quantify the 'complexity' of each time-series.
-Philosophically, the authors describe complexity as a function of redundancy, practically, the authors argue that *weighted permutation entropy* is an effective way to measure redundancy.
+Philosophically, the authors describe complexity as a function of redundancy... practically, the authors argue that *weighted permutation entropy* is an effective way to measure redundancy.
 5. Evaluate the relationship between prediction error and 'complexity' for each model and each time-series.

 The four broad classes of model that were used from Step 2 above were: